Monstera Blätter mit Variegeation

 What is variegation?

-How does variegation arise?
+How does variegation occur?

 Basically, there are three ways in which variegation can occur in plants.
 Through…